 22 May 2017 General Election Hustings Meeting – we had an excellent turnout for the Question Time style debate at Steyning Grammar School, with many sixth formers taking an evening off exam revision to engage with candidates.
 All five parties were there: Caroline Fife (Labour), Frances Haigh (Lib Dem – representing Shweta Kapadia), Nick Herbert (Conservative), Jo Prior (Green), and John Wallace (UKIP).
 Once again it was skilfully chaired by Robin Hart.

 The panel were grilled on the full spectrum of election issues, including the NHS, social care, immigration, environment, Grammar schools, affordable housing, reducing the voting age to 16.
-Here’s a list of the questions asked.
-If you missed the debate, the whole event was recorded on video and can be seen on YouTube.
-It comes in three sections, so check the side bar for the next episode.
 There was a detailed article by local journalist Stephen Wynn-Davies capturing some of the main points in the debate that you can find on the Steyning Herald website.
 And for some more photos of the evening take a look at our Facebook page.

 19 Apr 2017 We held a highly successful hustings debate at Steyning Cricket Club for local candidates in the West Sussex County Council election.

 2 Apr 2017: The second Give Your Stuff Away Day of the year